 Experience the pioneer days at the American West Heritage Center.

 Passing through Utah’s Cache Valley during the mid-to-late 1800s, you would have been greeted by a collection of cowboys, farmers, pioneers and mountain men.
 Today, that piece of Utah history is generally gone, unless you stop by Cache Valley’s American West Heritage Center.

 This 160-acre center at the foot of the Wellsville Mountains will send you back in time better than most and give you a sense of the valley’s culture.
 The center’s Mountain Man Camp, mock-pioneer settlements and a working farm straight from 1917, all come complete with interpreters in period clothing, offering the real American West experience.

 Throw tomahawks or learn to set traps and identify furs with the mountain men; make rag dolls or compete in a two-man log-sawing contest; learn to spin wool, weave rugs, milk a cow or just enjoy a wagon ride.

 But the full pioneer experience comes from spending nights in their comfortable outdoor group camping area or picking up a handcart for a multi-day journey over the prairies.
 There’s no better way to learn about the pioneers than to follow in their footsteps — literally!

 Every summer, Cache Valley becomes Utah’s “Heart of the Arts,” featuring two live-performance theaters with great shows.
 In Logan, professionals from the Metropolitan Opera and Broadway perform opera and musicals as part of the Utah Festival Opera and Musical Theatre at the Ellen Eccles Theatre.
-At the Caine Lyric Theatre, performers star in plays from a wide range of genres.
+At the Caine Lyric Theatre, performers star in plays.

 For more information: